Soft White vs Warm White: Which Light Bulb is Best for You?

 - Assess LED options if upgrading from traditional bulbs.
 Both warm white and soft white LED lights are available to save energy.

-Warm White vs. Soft White Bulbs: Which is Better for Security Cameras?
+Warm White vs. Soft White Lights: Which is Better for Security Cameras?

 When installing security cameras, warm white floodlight bulbs are the better option to provide more natural light.
 Soft white bulbs tend to produce glare and overexposure issues on cameras.
 The crisper cool light blows out images.
 Warm white 3000K floodlights enhance color accuracy and contrast optimizing surveillance footage.
-For example, some of the Reolink full color night vision cameras use 3000K light when there is no natural light around.
+Some Reolink floodlight cameras come with adjustable lighting, so you can easily choose the color temperature that suits your needs.

 FAQs